Why you should be using Black Pepper essential oil for your respiratory health!

 Below you’ll find a quick recipe for a decongestant oil which not only includes Black Pepper essential oil, but also my respiratory fave Ravintsara, but before you start making your essential oil products, a note of caution.

-I am not an advocate of taking essential oils internally, so I do not advise ingesting Black Pepper essential oil or any essential oils (I can tell you why if you really want me to).
+I am not an advocate of taking essential oils internally, so I do not advise ingesting Black Pepper essential oil, or any essential oils unless you seek professional advice from a Clinical Aromatherapist.
 However, I am an advocate of due diligence and safety.

 As with any health-related issues/topics, please do your homework and consult a health professional and/or your friendly, neighbourhood certified aromatherapist before you start dousing yourself in anything.